 After taking our time in the rooms and resting on the balcony, overlooking the garden, we walked into the cellars, which were less exciting.
 But from there we went further into the gardens, which are beautiful and include stone fountains and an Orangerie.
 The gardens also include a restaurant, where we enjoyed coffee (again) and the pleasant ambiance.

 Not so relaxing was the next bus trip, as we walked back to the bus stop and entered a bus 202 to Rabat.
-The bus was completely crowded and we barely got in and then had to stand the whole trip and hang on so not to fall into other people at the curves and sudden stops.
+The bus was overcrowded, and we barely got in and then had to stand the whole trip and hang on so not to fall into other people at the curves and sudden stops.
 Fortunately, it didn´t take long, until we reached the main bus stop in Rabat, which is just in front of a park, leading to Mdina.

 When we were finished with the cathedral, we walked further into the north of Mdina and made a short stop at another church, Church of St. Roque.
 Then we reached the wall, where you have a great view.

 It was already late and nearing closing time, but they still let us in, fortunately.
 St. Paul´s Catacombs proved to be especially exciting.
 They are a complex of interconnected, underground Roman cemeteries.
-They also have a nice and modern museum, where we started, before we went underground.
+They also have a beautiful and modern museum, where we started, before we went underground.

 From Maddalena Bus Stop we took the bus 201 back to Rabat and changed buses there (Bus 202) back to Sliema, which took about 90 minutes combined.
-After a long day of sightseeing, we had dinner in our wonderful apartment at the Pebbles Boutique Aparthotel and went to bed early, as we had more plans for the next day.
+After a long day of sightseeing, we had dinner in our beautiful apartment at the Pebbles Boutique Aparthotel and went to bed early, as we had more plans for the next day.